Idempotence¶

 At Most Once¶

-The At Most Once delivery guarantee covers the case when you are guaranteed to receive all messages either once, or maybe not at all.
+The At Most Once delivery guarantee ensures that you receive all messages either once or not at all.

 1. Remove message from queue